It’s recommended that you have your carpets deep cleaned every six months to a year for a normal family of four.

 - For water-based stains, such as milk, mud, soda or even paint, club soda can be a lifesaver.
 You could also a mixture of white vinegar and water to blot the stain.

 - Use the blotting method to soak up the stain.
 Don’t rub.

 - Special stains, such as mustard, wine or blood may take a stronger solution.
-Mix 1 tablespoon ammonia with 1 cup of water to blot the stain.
+Mix 1 tablespoon ammonia with 1 cup (0.24 liters) to blot the stain.
 You could also use a mild detergent and water.
 You might want to test any mixture you use on your carpet on a hidden spot first.
 Wool and wool-blend carpets do not like ammonia.

 Carpet Protectors Help